paulmsander/dirq/README.md

 Man pages are provided that describe in detail how the tools operate and how to configure them.

-To install the dirq package, unpack the gzipped tar file and copy the dirq and dirqst programs to a location in the user's PATH.
-Copy the dirq.dat file either to that same directory or to a directory named "lib" that is a sibling of it.
-Copy the man pages to a place in the user's MANPATH.
-Then edit the dirq.dat file as needed.
+To install the dirq package, run "make -n install" and review the output.
+Then become root and run "make install".
+Finally, edit the installed dirq.dat file as needed.

 This software is donated to the public domain by its author, Paul Sander (paul@wakawaka.com).